-In September 2023, we announced that the ENVASARC Phase 2 pivotal trial more than satisfied the futility threshold of 3 responses out of 46 by BICR and based on the results of the second and final mandated independent data monitoring committee (IDMC) efficacy review, the trial would continue as planned.
-The IDMC reviewed interim safety and efficacy data from 46 patients enrolled into cohort C of treatment with single agent envafolimab who completed two on-treatment scans, which are a minimum of 12 weeks of efficacy evaluations.
-The ORR in the initial 46 patients treated with single agent envafolimab was 13% by investigator review and 8.7% by BICR.
-Envafolimab monotherapy was generally well tolerated and median duration of response by BICR was greater than six months.
-The primary endpoint of the study is achievement of an ORR in nine of 80 patients (11.25%) treated with envafolimab by BICR and median duration of response of greater than six months is a key secondary endpoint.
+In September 2023, April 2024, we announced that the ENVASARC Phase 2 pivotal trial more than satisfied will continue as planned following a review of ongoing safety and efficacy data by the futility threshold of 3 responses out of 46 by BICR and based on the results of the second and final mandated independent data monitoring committee (IDMC) efficacy review, (the IDMC).
+The ENVASARC trial completed enrollment in March 2024 with a total of 82 evaluable patients in cohort C of treatment with single agent envafolimab at 600 mg SQ every three weeks, and final data are expected in the trial would continue as planned. third quarter of 2024.
+The IDMC reviewed interim safety and efficacy data from 46 73 patients enrolled into cohort C of treatment with single agent envafolimab who completed had the opportunity to complete two on-treatment scans which are a (a minimum of 12 weeks of efficacy evaluations.
+The ORR in treatment), and the initial 46 patients treated with single agent envafolimab objective response rate (ORR) was 13% 11% by investigator review and 8.7% the confirmed ORR by BICR.
+Envafolimab monotherapy blinded independent central review (BICR) was generally well tolerated and median 5.5% (four patients).
+Median duration of response by BICR was greater than six months.
+Envafolimab was well tolerated without the development of a single drug-related serious adverse event of grade 3 or higher.
+The primary endpoint of the study is achievement of an ORR objective response in nine of 80 82 patients (11.25% (11%) treated with envafolimab by BICR and median duration of response of greater than six months is a key secondary endpoint.
 The trial has enrolled more than 65 of the planned 80 patients and full accrual of the ENVASARC pivotal trial is on track to be completed by the end of 2023 with updated response rate data expected later this year and final data anticipated in mid-2024.